A Scottish Migration to Alexandria

-Books are in, and can be purchased here, or in person at Yellow Dot Shop's tent at Old Town North Market in Alexandria, Thursdays and Sunday afternoons in December.
+Books can be purchased here, or in person at Yellow Dot Shop's tent at Old Town North Market in Alexandria, Sundays.
 See the hours below, in the footer.

 If you want your book signed, please let me know in the "Special Instructions to Seller" box, under the book image in the check-out page.

 Most people think of the romantic Highlands as the place that most people left, to emigrate to America.
 And many did.
 But the purpose of this book is to explore where the majority of Scots migrated from - the Lowlands of Scotland.
 This is a story about how the Scottish Lowlands became so crowded, and what life was like there in the 1700s.
 The reasons that caused people to leave everything they knew, climb aboard a crowded ship, and sail in unspeakable squalor for many weeks to start a new life, penniless, in an unforgiving land.